This article was updated January 2, 2020

 When in doubt, check with the original source that the data came from.

 3. Is the data current?

 Pay data isn’t stagnant; the market for jobs across different locations is changing all the time, which is why it’s important to know whether the information you’re looking at online is current, a few months old, or reflects pay from a year or more ago.
 If you don’t know, then you run the risk of underpaying for a hot job or overpaying for a job where the market has gone down.
-Consider jobs in the oil and gas industry, where pay was hot from 2011 into 2014 but then turned downward in 2015 as oil prices dropped.
-If the free salary data you’re looking at for a Mechanical Engineer in the oil industry is more than a year old, then you probably don’t want to use it to make an offer today.
+Consider jobs in transportation, where pay was hot from 2016 into 2017 but took a downward turn in 2018 that continues in 2019.
+If the free salary data you’re looking at for an Operations Manager in the transportation industry is more than a year old, then you probably don’t want to use it to make an offer today.

-If you don’t know the answers to these questions, then think carefully about whether that free salary data you found online is the truly the best foundation upon which to base your organization’s pay decisions.
-Since compensation is often an organization’s largest operating expense, it’s important to get it right.
+If you don’t know the answers to these questions, think carefully about whether that free salary data you found online is the truly the best foundation upon which to base your organization’s pay decisions.
+Since compensation is often an organization’s largest operating expense – 50-70 percent! – it’s important to get it right.
 As they say, you get what you pay for.